 By making the submission and voting process transparent and bottom-up, the Open Debate ensures that the topics covered reflect the interests and priorities of voters like you.

-During the 2008 presidential campaign, a coalition of progressives, conservatives, and Silicon Valley leaders launched the Open Debate Coalition to make debates more representative of the will of the people.
+During the 2008 presidential campaign, a coalition of progressives, conservatives, and Silicon Valley leaders launched the Open Debate Coalition to make debates better represent the will of the people.

 The original coalition included Jimmy Wales (Wikipedia), Craig Newmark (craigslist), Adam Green (Progressive Change), Grover Norquist (Americans for Tax Reform), Cindy Cohn (Electronic Frontier Foundation), Arianna Huffington, Aaron Swartz (Reddit), the National Organization for Women, the Sierra Club, RedState, DailyKos, Instapundit, MoveOn, ColorOfChange, former digital directors for the Republican National Committee, Senate Republicans, and George W. Bush, and many others.